-The variables that measure market utilities (U_M) for the status quo, defense, and devaluation, and government utility (U_G) for defense and devaluation are listed in Table 2.
-In general terms, markets are argued to attack currencies when there is a disconnect between the fixed exchange rate and the equilibrium rate of exchange [proxied by Reserves, Real Exchange Rate Overvaluation, Credit Growth], a history of questionable fixes [proxied by Prior Attacks], and/or greater structural incentives to challenge a government's resolve [proxied by Contagion, US Interest Rates, and Debt Service].
-Similarly, Governments are argued to defend pegged exchange rates when it is politically expedient [proxied by Unified Government, Campaign/Election.
-Right Government, Export Sector, and Post Election].
-At the same time, Governments must consider the resources at their disposal with which to combat speculative attacks [proxied by Interest Rates, Capital Controls, and Reserves].
-With general concepts and measured factors determining the market's utility for speculative attack and government responses in mind, we provide estimates of statistical strategic models in Table 3.
+The variables that measure market (M) utilities for the status quo, defense, and devaluation and government (G) utility for defense and devaluation are listed in Table 2.
+In general terms, markets are argued to attack currencies when there is a disconnect between the fixed exchange rate and the equilibrium rate of exchange (proxied by Reserves, Real Exchange Rate Overvaluation, Credit Growth), a history of questionable fixes (proxied by Prior Attacks), and/or greater structural incentives to challenge a government's resolve (proxied by Contagion, U.S. Interest Rates, and Debt Service).
+Similarly, governments are argued to defend pegged exchange rates when it is politically expedient (proxied by Unified Government, Campaign/Election, Right Government, Export Sector, and Postelection) given the resources at their disposal with which to combat speculative attacks (proxied by Interest Rates, Capital Controls, and Reserves).